Vienna is a travel destination packed with cultural and historic attractions, and breathtaking baroque architecture.

 Watch our guide for Sky News Business Class to top places to eat and stay in Vienna:

-For relaxing things to see and do in Vienna, the city has an amazing number of municipal parks and gardens.
+The city has an amazing number of municipal parks and gardens.

 The Stadtpark is one of the most beautiful and offers an absolute wealth of historic monuments to enjoy.
 It was also the city’s first public park.